lichray/wavplay/README.rst

 BUGS
 =====

-This library only supports standard, little-endian WAV file without a AIFF fact chunk.
+This library does not support WAV files larger than 2GB.